How I Clean My Brushes & Other Sanitization Practices!

 Okay beauties, that's it!
 These are the ways in which I keep my entire kit clean and sanitized.
 This is an extremely important topic for me to discuss with you.
 I want you all to be aware of my sanitary practices!

-If you have ANY questions at all about my sanitary practices, please feel free to reach out!
+If you have ANY questions at all about my sanitary practices, please feel free to book your free 15-minute phone consultation today!

 Later! <3 Carla